d-uzlov/k8s-homelab/docs/kvm.md

 # read errors and fix them if there were errors instead of yaml

 curl --insecure https://localhost/login/
+# if needed, change displayed name of the system
+sudo nano /etc/kvmd/meta.yaml

 # optionally, set up users
 # set password for username, create user if needed